 Campus Security - Biohazards

-Biohazardous agents are bacteria, viruses, or parasites which cause disease.
-The agents most likely to be encountered will be body fluids such as blood, vomit, or semen.
+Biohazards most likely to be encountered will be body fluids such as blood, vomit, or semen.
+These fluids could contain pathogens such as bacteria or viruses that can cause disease.
 If human blood and/or body fluids are encountered:

 - DO NOT ATTEMPT TO CLEAN UP

 - Contact your supervisor, notify facilities Operations at 769-3413 and Campus Security at 769-3310.
 After hours notify Campus Security at 769-3310.

 - Secure the area to the best of your ability without touching anything contaminated.
 A trained staff member will assess the need for clean-up.

 - If direct skin contact with blood/body fluids does occur, immediately wash the affected skin with hot water and soap, and report it to your supervisor.